 Once a realistic strategy is in place, move to putting plans into action and managing them efficiently.

 This involves adopting the most appropriate key performance indicators (KPIs) to check and track progress along the way.
 It’s essential to identify and rigorously measure your business’s KPIs around areas such as profitability, return, strength, liquidity, and market share to name a few.
 Make sure these are also documented in periodic board and management reporting packs to keep staff involved in your progress.

 #6 Bringing it all together into a business plan

 Once you have followed the above steps, you can encase the entire approach within a clear, logical and practical three to five year strategic business plan.
 It’s important to make sure that although your plan may be created, you should revisit it every so often as internal and external variables will change throughout time.

-By using smart strategies that take a methodical and streamlined approach to addressing business issues, the more likely you are to succeed in growing the value of your business.
+By using smart strategies that take a methodical and streamlined approach to address business issues, the more likely you are to succeed in growing the value of your business.